 Lloyds Banking Group is committed to helping businesses of all types and sizes, giving them the funding and support they need to grow at home and abroad.
 Since the start of 2011, we have grown our net lending to SMEs by 25% whilst the market has contracted by 13%.
-We have set out our pledges in our Helping Britain Prosper Plan and you can find our latest supporting businesses factsheet here.
+We have set out our pledges in our Helping Britain Prosper Plan.

 The European Investment Fund (EIF) is part of the European Investment Bank group.
 Its central mission is to support Europe’s micro, small and medium-sized businesses (SMEs) by helping them to access finance.
 EIF designs and develops venture and growth capital, guarantees and microfinance instruments which specifically target this market segment.
 In this role, EIF fosters EU objectives in support of innovation, research and development, entrepreneurship, growth, and employment.
-More information on the EIF’s work under the EFSI is available here.
+More information on the EIF’s work under the EFSI.